pavel-kinc/aphos-client/aphos_openapi/docs/FluxApi.md

     # Create an instance of the API class
     api_instance = flux_api.FluxApi(api_client)
     space_object_id = "spaceObjectId_example" # str | ID of space object to return
-    catalog = "UCAC4" # str | Catalog of space object to return   Default is UCAC4 (optional)
+    catalog = "All catalogues" # str | Catalog of space object to return   Default is UCAC4 (optional)

     # example passing only required values which don't have defaults set
     try: